webix-hub/docs/data/datatable/subviews.md

 ###Using inline data

-To load inline data into the sub-grid when a subview is created, use the *onSubViewCreate()* event with two parameters:
+To load inline data into the sub-grid when a subview is created, use the api/ui.datatable_onsubviewcreate_event.md event with two parameters:

 - view - the created subview;
 - item - the item for which a subgrid is created.